braze-inc/braze-docs/_docs/_developer_guide/platform_wide/analytics_overview.md

 With Custom event properties, Braze allows you to set properties on Custom events and purchases.
 These properties can then be used for further qualifying trigger conditions, increasing personalization in messaging, and generating more sophisticated analytics through raw data export.
 Property values can be string, number, boolean, or time objects.
 However, property values cannot be array objects.

-For example, if an eCommerce application wanted to send a message to a user when they abandons their cart, it could additionally improve its target audience and allow for increased campaign personalization by adding a Custom event property of the 'cart value' of users' carts.
+For example, if an eCommerce application wanted to send a message to a user when they abandon their cart, it could additionally improve its target audience and allow for increased campaign personalization by adding a Custom event property of the 'cart value' of users' carts.

 ![customEventProperties.png][18]